Register for fall 2019 Core Groups.

-Geographically: Choose a group that meets near your home or work.
+Location: Choose a group that meets near your home or work.

-Calendar: Look for a day and time that fits your schedule.
+Time: Look for a day and time that fits your schedule.

-Leaders: Advent Staff and Catechists
+Leaders: Advent Staff & Catechists

 Advent Foundations explores three crucial questions for every Christian: What do we believe?
 How do I pray?
 How do I live?
 It draws on the Apostles’ Creed, the Lord's Prayer, and the Ten Commandments to guide us and ground our faith.
 Foundations is open to anyone desiring to grow in their faith, even if they do not necessarily intend to become members of Church of the Advent.
 It is, however, a prerequisite for membership, as well as baptism, parents of infants being baptized, marriage, confirmation, reaffirmation of one’s Christian faith, and certain leadership positions within Church of the Advent.